Donald G. Saari: Education and career

 Saari grew up in a Finnish American copper mining community in the Upper Peninsula of Michigan, the son of two labor organizers there.
 Frequently in trouble for talking in his classes, he spent his detention time in private mathematics lessons with a local algebra teacher, Bill Brotherton.
 He was accepted to an Ivy League university, but his family could only afford to send him to the local state university, Michigan Technological University, which gave him a full scholarship.
 He majored in mathematics there, his third choice after previously trying chemistry and electrical engineering.
+While attending Michigan Tech, Saari joined the Beta chapter of Theta Tau Professional Engineering Fraternity.

-He received his Bachelor of Science in Mathematics in 1962 from Michigan Tech, and his Master of Science and PhD in Mathematics from Purdue University in 1964 and 1967, respectively.
+He received his Bachelor of Science in mathematics in 1962 from Michigan Tech, and his Master of Science and PhD in mathematics from Purdue University in 1964 and 1967, respectively.

 At Purdue, he began working with his doctoral advisor, Harry Pollard, because of a shared interest in pedagogy, but soon picked up Pollard's interests in celestial mechanics and wrote his doctoral dissertation on the n-body problem.